adnantium/leasables/docs/design_decisions.md

   * document events that can be triggers thru the lifecycle of the agreement

 ### Auto-deprecation and Contract Mortality
-* LeaseAgreement.sol contract effectively self expire at the end of its term.
+* Each LeaseAgreement.sol contract effectively self expires at the end of its term.
 * Funds cannot go in or out of LeaseAgreement contracts once its been completed and settled by the driver & owner.
-The LeaseAgreement has a limitted lifespan that it can function within.
+The LeaseAgreement has a limited lifespan that it can function within.
 It is just for historical records after that.